Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Statistical analysis

-\\ \\ where $\chi^{2}$ is calculated using the model's Gaussian likelihood function $\mathcal{L}(\hat{\theta} |data)$ value, $K$ is the amount of free parameters for the particular model, while $n$ is the amount of data points in our dataset.
-Since the value of $\chi^{2}$ can be any positive values based on the number of data points, the calculated values for the AIC and BIC can by very random.
-Therefore, we will have to use the difference in AIC and BIC values of each model compared to the ``true model's AIC and BIC values.
+where $\chi^{2}$ is calculated using the model's Gaussian likelihood function $\mathcal{L}(\hat{\theta} |data)$ value, $K$ is the amount of free parameters for the particular model, while $n$ is the amount of data points in our dataset.
+Since the value of $\chi^{2}$ can be any positive value based on the number of data points, the calculated values for the AIC and the BIC can be very random.
+Therefore, we will have to use the difference in the AIC and BIC values of each model compared to the ``true model's" AIC and BIC values.
 This statistical test is also used in other similar research papers \cite{nunes2017new}.
-To make sense of the information criteria difference values between the CG models (aka the alternative models) and the $\Lambda$CDM model, we will use the Jeffrey's scale in order to make conclusions about the viability of the various CG models.
+To make sense of the information-criterion difference values between the CG models (aka the alternative models) and the $\Lambda$CDM model, we will use Jeffrey's scale to make conclusions about the viability of the various CG models.
 It should be noted that this is not an exclusive scale and should be handled with care \cite{nesseris2013jeffreys}.
-The Jeffrey's scale ranges are:
+The Jeffrey's scale ranges are: \begin{itemize} \item $\Delta IC \leq 2$ -\textrm{substantial observational support},\\ \item $ 4 \leq \Delta IC \leq 7$ - \textrm{less observational support},\\ \item $\Delta IC \geq 10$ -\textrm{no observational support}.\\ \end{itemize}

-\\ \\ Lastly, since we will already have the calculated $\chi^{2}$-values, we will also be able to calculate a reduced $\chi^{2}_{red.}$-value for each tested model.
-This will allow us to mathematically compare the over-all best-fits, namely the goodness of fit, for each model on the supernovae data.
-All of the calculated statistical analysis values for each model, including the $\Lambda$CDM model is shown Tab. \ref{tab:statistical analysis}. \begin{widetext}
+Lastly, since we already have the calculated $\chi^{2}$-values, we will also be able to calculate a reduced $\chi^{2}_{red.}$-value for each tested model.
+This will allow us to mathematically compare the overall best fits, namely the goodness-of-fit, for each model on the supernovae data.